MozillaDataScience/outreachy-datascience-2019/README.md

    - This contains the instructions on how to contribute.
 3. Submit your work via email to one of the mentors.

+The subsequent contribution step is described in `2nd_contribution`.

 # Submission
   * Deadline for `initial_contribution` submissions are October 18, 2019.
   * Deadline for `2nd_contribution` submissions are October 31, 2019.